Advantages of Thermal Interface Pads Vs. Thermal Paste

 Applying thermal paste

-Applying thermal paste is a matter of applying a thin line of thermal paste on one component, allowing the weight of the heat sink to spread the paste as you join the materials.
+Apply a thin line of thermal paste on the component, allowing the weight of the heat sink to spread the paste as you join the materials.
 Thermal paste is made of thermally conductive materials, such as metallic elements, ceramic or silicone.

 Advantages of Thermal Interface Pads Vs. Thermal Paste

 Applying thermal paste can be a messy process.
-Thermal Pad installation is simply peel and stick.
+Thermal pad installation is simply peel and stick and its ready to be moved and handled.

 Easier Installation